 The first transports arrived Sobibór as early as the end of March or beginning of April 1942.
 Consistent process of annihilation started in May 1942 and was continued until the end of June.
 Jews from the Lublin District were brought to the camp at that time.
 Simultaneously, transports of foreign Jews from Austria, Germany, and Czechoslovakia were directed there.

 The first gas chambers were erected on the pattern of those operating in Bełżec.
 A wooden building with concrete foundations housed three rooms.
 Behind them an annex with the engine producing exhaust fumes was located.
 The gas chambers were linked with the engine by means of pipes.
 Between June and Septemebr 1942, the Sobibór gas chambers were completely rebuilt.
-Instead of them a brick building with six rooms was constructed.
+Instead of them a brick building with eight rooms was constructed.
 According to a former SS-officer, two engines were then linked with the chambers.
 The gassing procedure lasted about 20-30 minutes.
 Prior to death, women had their hair sheared in a special barracks located near the road leading towards the gas chambers.
-It was called by the SS-officers “Himmelfahrtstrasse” [Heavenly Road].

 Selected Jewish prisoners (600-700 men and women) were put to work in the camp.
 They buried the dead, sorted the victims’ property or waited on the SS-staff and guards.
 Among them selections were regularly carried out and the killed ones were replaced with newcomers.